MicrosoftDocs/cognitive-toolkit-docs/articles/Examples.md

 ## Evaluation Examples

 The [CNTK Eval Examples](./CNTK-Eval-Examples.md) page provides examples demonstrating how to evaluate pre-trained models using C++, C#/.NET, Python, and Java.

+## C# Examples
+The [CNTK Training with C# Examples](./CNTK-CSharp-Examples.md) page provides examples showing how to build, train, and validate DNN models.